I had a chance recently to stop by ABC in Los Angeles to watch an advance screening of today's Designated Survivor episode.

 6. Italia shares a few traits with Emily Rhodes, stubbornness and confidence.
 She says “I seem always to get lucky enough to play very confident, smart, ambitious women that I kind of feel like if I wasn’t an actor, I would hopefully have been…”

-7. One of Jessica’s favorite, fun parts of the job is getting to be on set after her work is done.
-With a big smile, she says: “[after the writing is over]…now it becomes everybody else’s hard work, so you get to like, sit in the director’s chair and eat snacks.”
+7. One of Jessica's favorite, fun parts of the job is getting to be on set after her work is done.
+With a big smile, she says: “…now it becomes everybody else’s hard work, so you get to like, sit in the director’s chair and eat snacks.”

 8. The show is obviously fiction, but the writers read newspapers, keep up on current events, and sometimes they pull stories from things that are happening, like “Two Ships,” the episode aired on November 1st and written by Jessica.